payloadcms/payload/packages/plugin-sentry/README.md

   #### :rotating_light: You can find the DSN in your project settings by navigating to [Project] > Settings > Client Keys (DSN) in [sentry.io](sentry.io).

 ### Additional Options

+- `enabled`: boolean | optional

+  Set to false to disable the plugin.
+Defaults to true.

 - `init` : ClientOptions | optional